cotoaga/khaos-researcher/README.md

-# 🗡️ KHAOS-Researcher
+# 🗡️ KHAOS-Researcher v1.0

 > AI Model Intelligence Agent for the KHAOS Fellowship

-A comprehensive AI model intelligence platform that monitors the rapidly evolving AI landscape and provides real-time insights.
+A comprehensive AI model intelligence platform that monitors the rapidly evolving AI landscape and provides real-time insights with professional tag-style capability visualization.
 Built with KHAOS-Coder principles: simple, tested, and effective.

-**✅ Production-ready with HuggingFace Universal Source and Enhanced Date Intelligence!**
+**✅ v1.0 Release: Professional Dashboard with Tag-Style Capabilities and Complete Intelligence System!**

 ## 🚀 Live Deployment Status